smithoss/gonymizer/README.md

     "Comment": ""
 },
 ```
 Notice that we added the column as a parent of itself.
-If you miss this all other columns will be mapped to the correct
+If this step is missing all other columns will be mapped to the
-value, but the parent column will not be mapped to the same hash map so it will contain different values than expected.
+correct value, but the parent column will not be mapped to the same hash map so it will contain different values
+than expected.

+**Note 1:** Multiple tables can link back to the user table by simply adding the schema, table, and column names to the
+parent fields in the map file for the specified column.

 #### Grouping and Schema Prefix Matching (sharding)
 Sharding is a type of database partitioning that separates very large databases the into smaller, faster, more easily